-The Bobcat was Mercury’s answer to the energy crisis.
-It wasn’t a very original answer, considering that it was just a Pinto with a big, chromey nose and better trim.
+(first posted 1/14/2017) The Bobcat was Mercury’s answer to the energy crisis.
+It wasn’t a very original answer, considering that it was just a Pinto with a big, chrome schnoz and better trim.
 But then that’s pretty much exactly what GM was doing with its Vega and Monza, although without the big car grille.
-Which was of course a Ford trademark.
+But then this was something of a Ford trademark.

 The Bobcat, even with a four cylinder and fours speed stick weighed fully 700 lbs more than a similarly-equipped Pinto in 1971.
 Admittedly, the weight wasn’t all due to being Bobcatted; the Pinto had a similar weight problem. it was the result of strengthening its body, which was widely criticized in its 1971 form as being very loosey-goosey, due to shortcuts in order to make aggressive weight targets.
 So Ford was largely undoing what it didn’t get right in the first place.
 For what it’s worth, the Vega had a substantially more solid body structure than the Pinto, and rode much better and quieter as a result.
 So Ford felt it needed to match the Vega, and in 1974, a number of major changes were made to that (fat) end.
 And then of course there were changes required due to safety, emission and the 5 mile bumpers, which were particularly huge in the Pinto and Bobcat.